venkat-ranganathan/projects/about.md

 <p>&nbsp;</p>
 The goal of this assignment was getting a finite state machine working to output onto the terminal the keys entered on a physical keypad.

 The program is using the systick and watchdog drivers coded in the previous assignment.
 The watchdog driver resets the processor if the timer expires--it functions as a safety to restart the proessor if code gets stuck in a loop; the systick controls the timing of the main loop.
-In this case, the main loop restarts every 1 ms. If systick stops working and the main loop takes more than 1.499999... ms to loop, then the watchdog timer will expire and the processor will be reset.
+In this case, the main loop restarts every 1 s.
+If systick stops working and the main loop takes more than 1.499999... s to loop, then the watchdog timer will expire and the processor will be reset.
 This is desired behavior to prevent faulty code from continually executing

 [Back to top](#TOP)
 <p>&nbsp;</p>